 The spring brings many poeple to Tallinn as well as Helsinki.
 Most visitors come to Tallinn for the natural beauty during these months.
 Also, the spring months attract visitors to Helsinki because of the natural beauty.

 The weather in Helsinki can be very cold.
 Tallinn can be very cold during spring.
 Tallinn is a little warmer than Helsinki in the spring.
-The temperature in Tallinn is usually 4°C (39°F) in April, and Helsinki stays around 3°C (37°F).
+The daily temperature in Tallinn averages around 4°C (39°F) in April, and Helsinki fluctuates around 3°C (37°F).